Vanderbilt Mansion National Historic Site

-Vanderbilt Mansion National Historic Site is a historic house museum in Hyde Park, New York.
-It became a National Historic Landmark in 1940.
-It is owned and operated by the National Park Service.
+Vanderbilt Mansion National Historic Site is a historic house museum in Hyde Park, New York, United States.
+Designated a National Historic Landmark in 1940, it is owned and operated by the National Park Service.

 The property, historically known as Hyde Park, was one of several homes owned by Frederick William Vanderbilt and his wife Louise Holmes Anthony.
 The 54-room Vanderbilt mansion was designed by the preeminent architectural firm McKim, Mead & White.
-Construction occurred between 1896 and 1899.
+It was built between 1896 and 1899.
 The house is an example of the Beaux-Arts architecture style.
 The interiors are archetypes of the American Renaissance, blending European architectural salvage, antiques, and fine period reproductions representing an array of historical styles.
 The site includes 211 acre of the original larger property (once around 600 acres) situated on a bluff overlooking the Hudson River and includes manicured lawns, formal gardens, woodlands, and numerous auxiliary buildings.